mvexel/opengeofiction-tools/josm/README.md

 This is a shell script to start JOSM in an isolated environment for OpenGeoFiction, so you can set whatever preferences and plugins independent from the JOSM environment you use for editing OSM.

+**You may be able to accomplish something very similar with JOSM profile files.
+I like it better this way, because it keeps everything completely isolated.**

 ## Instructions

 * Clone this repo